hoanganh160520/test_repo/README.md

 ## Sub-header

-Git and Github is amazing
+Git and Github are amazing